Inflectra/spira-documentation/docs/About/roadmap.md

 ## Rest of 2025
 - Allow admins to customize requirement statuses to help them create more flexible workloads.
 - Enhancements to our GenAI SpiraApps.
+- New GenAI features built directly into Spira.
+- Improve the program level planning boards. <span class="pill">SpiraPlan</span>
+- Improvements to source code integration with Git <span class="pill">SpiraTeam</span> <span class="pill">SpiraPlan</span>
 - Upgrade the user experience for key parts of the application, based on user feedback.
-- Improve the program level planning boards. <span class="pill">SpiraPlan</span>
 - More details about these and other areas to follow.